Finding the best bike brakes for your road bike or mountain bike is one of the key component decisions you’ll make when buying or upgrading your bike.

 Rotors – diameter

 An essential consideration is rotor diameter.
 Broadly speaking, the bigger the rotor you are using, the more braking power available.

 The bigger the disc, the more braking surface is available per revolution of the wheel and the more leverage your brakes are able to exert on it.
 The most common rotor sizes are 160, 180 and 203mm.
 When choosing, you must take into consideration the type of bike you are riding and the type of riding that you do.
 Most XC and trail riders will find 160mm rotors offer more than enough stopping power for their needs; gravity-oriented AM or Enduro riders will find benefit in stepping up to 180mm, and downhill racers will requires discs of at least 200mm as a matter of course, not only for the increased power that they offer but also because bigger discs take longer to overheat, and cool down faster.

 You may find that mixing and matching rotor sizes suits you best – many riders appreciate the power advantage of a bigger disc up front (where it matters), and run 180mm front/160mm rear, or 203mm front/180mm rear.
-Generally what works for you in terms of disc size will depend on what kind of riding you’re into – if you enjoy the downs more than the ups you’re unlikely to be too perturbed by the slight weight addition of bigger discs, but xc and marathon riders won’t see much point in adding more weight for braking power that they probably won’t need.
+Generally what works for you in terms of disc size will depend on what kind of riding you’re into – if you enjoy the downs more than the ups you’re unlikely to be too perturbed by the slight weight addition of bigger discs, but XC and marathon riders won’t see much point in adding more weight for braking power than they probably won’t need.

 Many modern disc brake sets come pre-bled, so all you need to do is bolt them on and bed them in.